3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 When prompted for input, the values provided in parentheses are only examples but no default values!
 The SRID will be checked for its existence in the spatial_ref_sys table of PostGIS and if it's appropriate for spatial functions.
-If the SRID is accepted the user is given the feedback “SRID ok”.
+If the SRID is accepted the user is given the feedback ï¿½SRID okï¿½.
 Otherwise an error will occur which forces the setup to stop.

 To change the reference system after having set up an instance of the 3D City